dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 The test results data we collect come from tests that run through Helix.
 The results are then captured in the Kusto tables noted below.

-Example ccenarios for captured test result data:
+Example scenarios for captured test result data:
 - Tests that run during a pull request build.
 - Tests that run during a rolling CI build.